 The two types of contents of that are published are; 1) peer-reviewed and 2) archival.
 The Transactions and Journals Department publishes scholarly articles of archival value as well as tutorial expositions and critical reviews of classical subjects and topics of current interest.

 Authors should consider the following points:

 - 1) Technical papers submitted for publication must advance the state of knowledge and must cite relevant prior work. - 2) The length of a submitted paper should be commensurate with the importance, or appropriate to the complexity, of the work.
 For example, an obvious extension of previously published work might not be appropriate for publication or might be adequately treated in just a few pages. - Authors must convince both peer reviewers and the editors of the scientific and technical merit of a paper; the standards of proof are higher when extraordinary or unexpected results are reported. - 4) Because replication is required for scientific progress, papers submitted for publication must provide sufficient information to allow readers to perform similar experiments or calculations and use the reported results.
+Although not everything need be disclosed, a paper ded that footnotes be avoided (except for the e with the receipt date on the first page).
+Instead, ontnote information into the text.

-Although not everything need be disclosed, a paper must contain new, useable, and fully described information.
+- must contain new, useable, and fully described information.
 For example, a specimen's chemical composition need not be reported if the main purpose of a paper is to introduce a new measurement technique.
 Authors should expect to be challenged by reviewers if the results are not supported by adequate data and critical details. - 5) Papers that describe ongoing work or announce the latest technical achievement, which are suitable for presentation at a professional conference, may not be appropriate for publication.